cewing/training.python_web/source/presentations/session07.rst

 .. class:: incremental

-Copy the file ``myblog_test_fixture.json`` from the class resources into this directory, it contains a user for us.
+Copy the file ``myblog_test_fixture.json`` from the class resources into this directory, it contains users for our tests.

 Setting Up Our Tests